 This is my Wyse Winterm S30, which despite being a thin ‘client’, has actually spent a fair amount of time serving my website before I moved on to other options.I bought this in on eBay back around 2009-10 for about $25.
 I had hoped that it had some local processing capability, despite being a “thin client”, and was pleased to find I had hoped correctly.

 My goal became to make it a web server, and after a long period of failing attempts and dead-end research, I finally got it to run.

 - Identification: Model No SX0, Prod ID Winterm S30, Part No 902113-01L, manufactured October 2007

-- Storage: Standard 44-pin flash disk-on-modules – currently Apacer 256MB (this ATA interface will also work with standard 2.5 and 3.5 inch drives if you provide external power)
+- Fixed storage: 44-pin flash disk-on-modules, currently Apacer 256MB.
+This ATA interface will also work with standard 2.5 and 3.5 inch drives if you provide external power.

 - Removable storage: none

 - Expansion, IO: DE15HD VGA, DE9 serial, Ethernet, 4x USB 2.0 (2 rear, 2 front), 3.5mm mic and headphones